The Problem

 About Me

-My approach is direct, collaborative, and grounded in reality.
+I'm direct, collaborative, and grounded in reality.
 I ask hard questions, surface uncomfortable truths about product-market fit and delivery risk, and facilitate the decisions that get both engineering and leadership committed to the same plan.
 Teams appreciate that I understand their constraints.
 Executives value that I don't sugarcoat what's working and what isn't.